Getting Started

 This means you can use GDD to contribute to any project, even one that hasn't adopted AI tooling.
 The human is always the one submitting work — the agent is your collaborator, clearly labeled.

-How adoption works (initial design — details will evolve)
+Initial design — details will evolve!

 The idea is a three-layer configuration: